Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

 Your S3 bucket needs:

-- Static website hosting disabled — we serve through CloudFront, not S3 directly
+- Static website hosting disabled.
+We serve through CloudFront, not S3 directly.

-- Block all public access enabled — only CloudFront should access the bucket
+- Block all public access enabled.
+Only CloudFront should access the bucket.

 - Bucket policy granting CloudFront access via Origin Access Control (OAC):